 Short Sale, Foreclosure and Loan Modification

-The Law Offices of Ariel A. Niyazov, P.C. processes and negotiates HAFA and non-HAFA short sales to help homeowners avoid the dangers and long lasting consequences of foreclosure or bankruptcy.
+The Niyazov Law Group, P.C. processes and negotiates HAFA and non-HAFA short sales to help homeowners avoid the dangers and long lasting consequences of foreclosure or bankruptcy.

 Home Affordable Financial Alternatives Program (HAFA)